Zrp200/pscapture/README.md

 1. Clone the directory
 2. run `npm install` in the root of the directory
-3. run `node replaytogif` with your desired arguments.
+3. run `node pscapture` with your desired arguments.

 ## Limitations